sferes2/sferes2/docs/tutorial.rst

          }
        };

-It can also be useful to print a few things (debug, result, additionnal information, etc.) **when we are in loading mode**.
-This is easily done like this:
+It can also be useful to print a few things (debug, result, 3D graphics, additionnal information, etc.) **when we are in loading mode**.
+This is easily achieved like this:

 .. code:: c++